gfitez/strava-animator/README.md

 SHOW_LEAD=True
 ```

-`ZOOM LEVEL` is an important constant to play with in order to make sure that the output images are of the correct size.
+`ZOOM LEVEL` is an important constant to play with.
+If the image output is too small, increase the value.
+If the output is too large or the program is downloading too many map tiles, decrease the value.
 (This will depend on the size of the physical area over which your activities occur.)

 One important parameter is the line defining `activities["showPoint"]`.
 This column should be a float between 0 and 1 representing when a specific gpx point should become visible in the animation. e.g. a `showPoint=0.5` will cause that specific trackpoint to become visible halfway through the animation